thruthesky/site-old-20180411/README.md

 # TODO

+* Teacher List.
+* Do all the issues first on https://github.com/thruthesky/ontue#issue-sh-boards
 * move installation page to `src/app/sites/katalkenglish/installation`
 * 2 Layout for each domain. one for `desktop`, the other for `mobile`.
 * Save company information into firestore settings documents.